BlackZork/mqmgateway/README.md

     Applies a mask to value readed from modbus register.

+  * **string**

+    Usage: state, command

+    Arguments:
+      - encoding (optional, default: `ascii-le`)

+    Parses and writes modbus register data as string.
+    Supported encodings: `ascii-le` (little endian), `ascii-be` (big endian).
+    One modbus register contains two ascii characters.
+    The number of registers can be configured by the `count` setting.

 Converter can be added to modbus register in state and command section.